-- Approved materials include:

 - Natural wood siding

 - Wood shingles

 - Stucco finishes

-- Composite siding materials and
+- Composite siding materials provided adequate protection from moisture saturation

-- Natural stone masonry

-- COR-Ten steel; or non-reflective steel panels
+- Natural stone masonry - COR-Ten steel; or non-reflective steel panels c) Color Palette

-- Walls shall be limited to a maximum of three different materials from the above list.
-Those three materials will be subject to review for compatibility and approval by the SPDRC.
+Walls shall be limited to a maximum of three different materials from the above list.
+For walls >30ft, a minimum of two materials from the above list is required.
+All materials will be subject to review for compatibility and approval by the SPDRC.